ECB to start raising rates gradually this summer - Villeroy

-Inflation soared to a record high of 7.5% in the 19-nation euro currency zone last month, and as a result of this, several ECB policymakers have argued for a rate hike in July.[nL2N2X21OO]
+Several ECB policymakers have argued for a rate hike in July to counter rising inflation, which soared to a record high of 7.5% in the 19-nation euro currency zone last month.

+"I think that from this summer onwards, the ECB will gradually raise its interest rates," Villeroy de Galhau told France Inter radio.

+He said he expected inflation to remain "high" for the rest of 2022 but added that inflation should get back down to around the 2% level by 2024.

-Germany's Bundesbank chief Joachim Nagel had also said earlier this week that the ECB should raise interest rates in July to stop high inflation becoming entrenched, joining an already long line of policymakers calling for quick rate moves.
+Germany's Bundesbank chief, Joachim Nagel, said earlier this week that the ECB should raise interest rates in July to stop high inflation becoming entrenched, joining an already long line of policymakers calling for quick rate moves.

+Madis Müller, Estonia's central bank governor, said the ECB could outline its rate expectations for the coming months at its June 9 meeting.

 ((sudip.kargupta@thomsonreuters.com; +33 1 49 49 53 84;))